|David Moton (Chair)||(661) email@example.com||H 57|

 A lifetime reader and writer, he still enjoys creating poetry and fiction in his spare time and is an active member of the Writers of Kern.
 Chris enjoys music and film of every genre, travelling, binge-watching shows on Netflix, cooking, hiking, gardening, disc golf, and long walks on the beach at sunset.

-Chris Doyen grew up in Southern California, attending California State University Long Beach where he received a Bachelor's Degree in Comparative Literature with a minor in Creative Writing.
+Chris Doyen grew up in Southern California and attended California State University Long Beach, where he received a Bachelor's Degree in Comparative Literature with a minor in Creative Writing.
 He then obtained a Master of Fine Arts degree from the Critical Studies Writing Program at California Institute of the Arts in Santa Clarita, California.
 After graduating, he taught as an adjunct instructor for three years at College of the Canyons.

-Last year, Chris finally put the finishing touches on his first novel, a story about youths growing up in a city plagued by gang violence.
-His next novel is in the works.
-He lives with his lovely wife and three beautiful daughters in Bakersfield, CA.
+Chris recently put the finishing touches on his own first novel and hopes to begin writing his next book soon.
+He lives with his lovely wife and beautiful daughters in Bakersfield, CA.

 Gloria Dumler is proud of her long-time association with Bakersfield College, first as a student and second as a faculty member.
 While a student at Bakersfield College, she was a member of the two groups that started BC's first feminist and LGBTQ clubs, respectively.
 She transferred to California State College, Bakersfield, where she was a double major in English and Psychology and earned her BA.
 She also earned her MA in English at CSUB, concentrating on both Literature and Composition.
 She began teaching at BC as part of the adjunct faculty in 1992, and she has been a full-time member of the English Department since 1993.
 She is the co-author, with David Moton, of the textbook Navigating America: Information Competency in the Twenty-first Century.
 She is on the executive council of the KCCD CCA (the faculty union) and on the board of the Kern County chapter of Americans United for Separation of Church and State.